rfo909/RForth/README.md

 Buffers and strings
 -------------------
-Strings are stored in buffers, up to 255 bytes of length.
-The first byte is the length.
+Strings are stored in buffers, up to 256 bytes of length.
+The first byte is the length, followed by up to 255 single byte characters.

 This is also the case for the &CompileBuf, &NextWord and &LVBuf buffers, which are used by the colon compiler, and are available for other uses at runtime.
 The notation for addresses